Sikhism: Terminology

+Some Sikhs oppose the exonym term Sikhism as they claim the word was coined by the British colonists rather than by Sikhs themselves, and they instead prefer the endonym Sikhi.
+They argue that an "-ism" connotes a fixed and immutable worldview which is not congruent with the internally fluid nature of the Sikh philosophy.

 Philosophy and teachings

-Sikhism is classified as an Indian religion along with Buddhism, Hinduism, and Jainism.

 The basis of Sikhism lies in the teachings of Guru Nanak and his successors.
-Sikh ethics emphasize the congruence between spiritual development and everyday moral conduct.
-Its founder Guru Nanak summarized this perspective as: "Truth is the highest virtue, but higher still is truthful living."
-Sikhism lays emphasis on Ėk nūr te sab jag upjiā, 'From the one light, the entire universe welled up.'
+Sikhs emphasise the congruence between spiritual development and everyday moral conduct.
+Its founder, Guru Nanak, summarised this perspective by saying, "Truth is the highest virtue, but higher still is truthful living."
+Sikhism emphasises Ėk nūr te sab jag upjiā, 'From the one light, the entire universe welled up.'
+Guru Nanak also emphasised his teachings to his disciples by giving them real-life examples.

-Teachings
+God

-Sikhism is a monotheistic religion with pantheistic elements, advocating the belief in One Universal God signified by the term Ik Onkar.
-In Sikhism, the overall concept of God is Waheguru ('wondrous Teacher') considered to be nirankar ('shapeless'), akal ('timeless'), karta purakh ('the creator'), and agam agochar ('incomprehensible and invisible').
+Sikhism is a monotheistic and panentheistic religion.
+Sikhs believe that only one God exists and that God is simultaneously within everything and is all-encompassing.
+The oneness of God is reflected by the phrase Ik Onkar.
+In Sikhism, the word for God is Waheguru (lit. 'wondrous teacher').
+The Waheguru is considered to be Nirankar ("shapeless"), Akal ("timeless"), Karta Purakh ("the creator being"), Akaal Purkh ("beyond time and death") and Agam Agochar ("incomprehensible and invisible").

-In a literal sense, God has no gender in Sikhism, though metaphorically, God is presented as masculine and God's power as feminine.
-For example, God is repeatedly referred to by the name akaal purkh ('beyond time and space') and nirankar ('without form') by the tenth guru Guru Gobind Singh Ji, but he also refers to God as his father, and God's creative power as his mother.
-Similarly, another example is that the scripture and eternal guru, the Guru Granth Sahib says that all humans are soul-brides who long to unite with their husband Lord.
+In a literal sense, God has no gender in Sikhism, but metaphorically, God is presented as masculine and God's power as feminine.
+For example, Guru Gobind Singh refers to God as his father and God's creative power as his mother.
+Similarly, another example is that the Guru Granth Sahib, the primary Sikh scripture, says that all humans are soul-brides who long to unite with their husband Lord.
 In addition, the gurus also wrote in the Guru Granth Sahib that there are many worlds on which the transcendental God has created life.